-Today is the 100th anniversary of the establishment of Solemnity of Christ the King.
+This weekend is the 100th anniversary of the establishment of Solemnity of Christ the King.
 In 1925, Pope Pius XI introduced the feast in response to the rise of secularism, atheism, fascist dictators and political turmoil in the early 20th century.
 The abuse of power is what led to its introduction—using power in the opposite way that Jesus used His power.

-For example, during the Mexico revolution, from 1910 to to 1920, the government wanted to extinguish the influence of the Catholic Church throughout the country.
+For example, during the Mexico revolution, from 1910 to 1920, the government wanted to extinguish the influence of the Catholic Church throughout the country.
 They started executing priests, seizing the Catholic Church's property, and closing religious schools and convents, in accordance with anti-clerical laws that were written into the Mexican Constitution.
 People from many of the central and western states in Mexico rebelled against the government in defense of the Catholic Church.

 Fr.
 Miguel Pro had a great love for the Holy Sacrifice of the Mass, and had great devotion to Our Lady of Guadalupe.
 Despite his illness and the fierce persecution from the government, which forbid all worship, he continued to minister to the faithful with great courage and zeal.
 He disguised himself as a layman, so he could administer the sacraments secretly.
 By wearing regular clothes, he was able to go about the city giving 1,300 Holy Communion in a single day.
 Despite the danger of getting caught by police, he continued to administer the sacraments and was arrested several times.

-In 1927, after a bomb exploded, aimed at killing the president.
+In 1927, a bomb exploded, aimed at killing the president.
 Although Fr.
 Miguel had nothing to do with it, he blamed for it and was arrested.
 He had no trial, but was condemned to death.
 Just before his death, as he stood before a firing squad, with arms outstretched, his last words were, “Vivo Christo Rey”, “Long live Christ the King”.

 On January 25, 1928, Jose was captured by the government troops and imprisoned in the sacristy of the local church.
 During his captivity, Jose was ordered to renounce his faith in Christ.
 Even under the threat of death, he refused.
 He was forced to watch the hanging of another Cristero.
 Instead of breaking his resolve, Jose encouraged the man, telling him they would meet again soon in Heaven.